eelregit/jax_cosmo/design.md

   - An ell dependent prefactor
   - A transfer function

-In `jax-cosmo`, we define `probes` that are container objects (i.e. which can be differentiated), gathering in particular a list of redshift distributions, and any other necessary parameters.
+In `jax-cosmo`, we define `probes` as container objects (i.e. which can be differentiated), gathering in particular a list of redshift distributions, and any other necessary parameters.

 ### Style Guide